inno-devops-labs/F23-core-course-labs/app_c#/C#.md

 ## Testing:
 - manual testing
 - unit-tests which check that dog age is correctly converted to human age in days and years

+### Best practices
+- Keep tests independent and isolated
+- Use meaningful and descriptive test case names
+- Test for expected behavior, not implementation details